-- (a) SalvaRx Limited ("SalvaRx"), a wholly-owned subsidiary, incorporated on May 6, 2015 in the British Virgin Islands. - (b) iOx Therapeutics Ltd. ("iOx"), a United Kingdom based immune-oncology company, a 60.49% subsidiary, incorporated in the United Kingdom on February 10, 2015. - $(c) \, Saugatuck \, The rapeutics, \, Ltd. \, ("Saugatuck"), \, a \, 70\% \, owned \, subsidiary \, incorporated \, in \, the \, British \, Virgin \, Islands.$ - (d) Portage Developmental Services, a 100% owned subsidiary incorporated in Delaware, which provides human resources, and other services to each operating subsidiary via a shared services agreement.
+- (a) SalvaRx Limited ("SalvaRx"), a wholly-owned subsidiary, incorporated on May 6, 2015 in the British Virgin Islands. - (b) iOx Therapeutics Ltd. ("iOx"), a United Kingdom ("U.K.") based immune-oncology company, a 60.49% subsidiary, incorporated in the U.K. on February 10, 2015.
+In September 2021, the Company, through SalvaRx, exchanged certain notes, accrued interest, warrants and receivables in exchange for shares of iOx.
+As a result of this exchange, the Company, through SalvaRx, increased its ownership up from 60.49% to 78.32%.
+See Note 25(c), "Events After the Balance Sheet Date Share Exchange Agreement iOx" for a further discussion. - (c) Saugatuck Therapeutics, Ltd. ("Saugatuck"), a 70% owned subsidiary incorporated in the British Virgin Islands.
+Saugatuck and subsidiary refers to Saugatuck and Saugatuck Rx LLC. - (d) Portage Developmental Services, a 100% owned subsidiary incorporated in Delaware, which provides human resources, and other services to each operating subsidiary via a shared services agreement. - (e) SalvaRx LLC, a 100% owned subsidiary through SalvaRx.